CAMERA-BBQS/CAMERA-Platform_Overview/README.md

 - Zhao, Chongkun, MS — Empatica & Kasana data analysis and linguistic feature engineering
 - Zhu, Hongkun, PhD — Data preprocessing, multimodal synchronization, and biomarker discovery

+## License
+Unless otherwise noted, repositories under this organization are released under the Apache License, Version 2.0.
+Individual repositories may include additional licensing terms; please refer to each repository's LICENSE file.

 ## To-do

+## About

+This repository contains a simplified, public-facing iPad Unity client derived from the CAMERA platform.
+It is intended for educational and demonstration purposes and does not include clinical, medical, or research deployment functionality.

+This repository is part of the CAMERA Platform.
+See the main guide here: